Names of Zeus: Shango

 Trinidad Yoruba, Maureen Warner-Lewis

-To this day in Nigeria, Shango is called upon during coronations to bestow the king with righteous power and proper use of justice.
-In Santería, rites are also often concluded by naming him the King:
+To this day in Nigeria, Shango is called upon during coronations to bestow the king with righteous power and the proper use of justice.
+In Santería, rites are often concluded by naming him the King:

 Kabiosile Changó!

-Hail to the king, Shango!
+Hail to the King, Shango!

 OLUDMARE